Diagnostic Imaging Physics Residency

 Residency training and education will be under the supervision of experienced medical physicists and is designed to provide extensive clinical experience and prepare residents to practice diagnostic imaging physics independently.
 The program abides by all CAMPEP standards for residency education and obtained initial CAMPEP accreditation in 2021.

-All applicants to the OHSU Diagnostic Imaging Physics Residency must have obtained a Masters or Doctoral degree from a CAMPEP accredited (or equivalent) medical physics program.
-Applicants with completion of coursework equivalent to the CAMPEP standards for graduate education may be considered after careful review by the program director and residency program staff.
+All applicants to the OHSU Diagnostic Imaging Physics Residency must have obtained a Masters or Doctoral degree from a CAMPEP accredited medical physics program.
+PhD applicants with completion of a CAMPEP-accredited certificate program are also eligible to apply.
+If a PhD applicant does not come from a CAMPEP-accredited program, coursework equivalent to the CAMPEP standards for graduate education must be reviewed by the CAMPEP Graduate Education Program Review Committee (GEPRC) prior to application.

 The OHSU Diagnostic Radiology Physics Residency participates in the MedPhys match and collects applications through the AAPM MP-RAP.
 Prospective candidates will be required to submit all necessary items to the AAPM MP-RAP for initial evaluation which includes, official college and graduate transcripts, a personal essay describing their career goals and interest in medical physics, three letters of recommendation from the applicant’s college/graduate instructors or employer, and a curriculum vitae.
 The MP-RAP application deadline for the program is December 6, 2021.

 Once applications are reviewed by the program director and faculty, select candidates will be invited to initial video Webex interviews with two faculty members.
 Final interview rounds will consist of interviews with all program faculty and current residents, as well as, a presentation given by the prospective applicant.
 For the 2022 recruitment cycle, all first round interviews will be held virtually with a virtual option for second round as well.

 For more information about our physics residency you can email the program.